rfigueroa/docs/content/administration/server/reference/_index.md

 This variable has a default value of `false`.
 {{% /alert %}}

+### VELA_DEFAULT_BUILD_LIMIT

+This variable sets the default amount of concurrent builds a repo is allowed to run.

+In this context, concurrent builds refers to any `pending` or `running` builds for that repo.

+If the amount of concurrent builds for a repo matches the limit, then any new builds will be blocked from being created.

+The variable can be provided as an `integer`.

+{{% alert title="Note:" color="primary" %}}
+This variable has a default value of `10`.
+{{% /alert %}}

 ### VELA_DEFAULT_BUILD_TIMEOUT

-This variable sets the default maximum duration of time a build is allowed to run on a worker.
+This variable sets the default duration of time a build is allowed to run on a worker.

 The variable can be provided as an `integer`.

 {{% alert title="Note:" color="primary" %}}
-This variable has a default value of `0`.
+This variable has a default value of `30`.
 {{% /alert %}}

 ### VELA_DISABLE_WEBHOOK_VALIDATION